January 17, 2019

 One of the best ways to meet your marketing goals is to start using a content calendar.
 The entire process helps you hone in on the types of information that are important to your clients.
 The process can also help you identify SEO needs while helping you manage different types of content.

 Ultimately, a content calendar helps you manage both content and team members.
 You can ensure that each team member knows what his or her responsibilities are and when content needs to be published.
+Your content calendar should include a wide range of different content types including things like blog posts, podcasts, and infographics.
+Make sure to pair your content calendar with your social media calendar and social media strategy for the best results.
+Brainstorm wiht your team members to repurpose content pieces and keep track of everything with calendar tools such as Asana and Google Calendar.

 Whether you decide to write your own content in-house or choose to hire freelance writers, using a content calendar can help you stay on track.
 If you're struggling to produce quality content, The Writer Finder can help you connect with professional writers that are able to write everything from blog posts and social media content to whitepapers.